 UK Finance shows £354 million was lost last year through scams in which victims were tricked into transferring money directly from their account to a fraudster.
-This type of fraud is called push payment fraud and it is one of the primary fraud types that lead to banking customers in the UK being scammed out of more than $1.2 billion dollars last year.
+This type of fraud is called “push payment” fraud and it is one of the primary fraud types that led to banking customers in the UK being scammed out of a total of more than $1.2 billion dollars last year.

 Under the new guarantee, customers will be required to contact the bank to report the fraud or scam, and TSB will still investigate the fraud claim, including what happened and how, so it can inform the customer and ensure they are protected from future fraud.

-The bank indicated that it will not pay out fraudulent claims and it will not pay out claims retrospectively – only those claims that occur after April 14th, 2019.
+The bank indicated that it will not pay out fraudulent claims retrospectively – only those claims that occur after April 14th, 2019.

 TSB said it may also adjust the conditions of the guarantee as time goes on to guard against abuse and help prevent and prosecute fraud and reflect requirements from regulators or enforcement authorities.